jerryxnqiu/Auking/README.md

 ___

 ### 6. To use "elasticsearch" as the search engine for the item searching
+To work with Haystack, elasticsearch >= 7, < 8 is used
 #### 6.1 To install JDK
     brew install openjdk